 Funding supported reading and discussion series at the Regional Multicultural Magnet School (RMMS), New London.
 RMMS’s diverse student population and the school’s commitment to helping students become active, compassionate, lifelong learners made them perfect partners for Book Voyagers.
 This grant sparked a successful and on-going relationship.

 Funding provided Book Voyagers literature experiences to families and children in Middletown.
 Together Middletown’s Russell Library, YMCA, Keigwin School and Woodrow Wilson Middle School hosted seven sessions with over 200 attending.

 CHEFA provided funding for our Cultural Relief Grant line through which we partnered with the Connecticut Office of the Arts to offer relief funding to cultural organizations that continued to provide arts and humanities programs and services while facing financial hardship resulting from COVID-19.
 Organizations needed to demonstrate their commitment to advancing Diversity, Equity and Inclusion (DEI) work in their mission and operations and a commitment to the Black, Indigenous and People of Color (BIPOC) community.

-Connecticut Humanities works with the Hartford Foundation for Public Giving to provide grants to heritage organizations within the foundation’s 29-town area.
-These small grants leverage other funds and provide heritage organizations with the capacity to improve their operations and offer public programs.
+Connecticut Humanities worked with the Hartford Foundation for Public Giving to provide grants to heritage organizations within the foundation’s 29-town area.
+These small grants leveraged other funds and provided heritage organizations with the capacity to improve their operations and offer public programs.
 Founded in 1925, the HFPG is the state’s largest community foundation, providing grants in the areas of arts and culture, education, children, youth, family and social services.